Program Overview

 Field Expectations

-• Completion of Q Exam;
+- Completion of Q Exam;

-• Completion of STS 7006/7007 and Second-Year Paper;
+- Completion of STS 7006/7007 and Second-Year Paper;

-• Pre-A Exam Committee Meeting (“Pre-A Exam candidacy check-in”);
+- Pre-A Exam Committee Meeting ("Pre-A Exam candidacy check-in");

-• Dissertation Prospectus;
+- Dissertation Prospectus;

-• Pre-B Exam;
+- Pre-B Exam;

-• Field-Appointed Reader for B Exam;
+- Field-Appointed Reader for B Exam;

 Please note:

-• Field expectations may not align exactly with Graduate School policy outlined above.
+- Field expectations may not align exactly with Graduate School policy outlined above.

 Time to Degree Limit

-The maximum elapsed time from first registration to completion of all requirements is seven years.
+The maximum elapsed time from first registration to completion of all requirements is seven years (14 semesters).
 Extensions may be granted by submitting a General Petition form through the Graduate School, but a grant of an extension is not guaranteed and may require demonstrating that special circumstances apply.
 A detailed plan for completing all remaining degree requirements is required with the submission of this form.
 Please note that the Graduate School is reviewing repeat extension petitions with growing scrutiny.

 Special Committees

 The Cornell Graduate School requires students to assemble individually-tailored “Special Committees” (i.e., PhD Committees) to direct their programs of study.
-Graduate students must select at least two members of their three- (exceptionally four-) member committee from the S&TS field.
-The Chair must be a faculty member of the S&TS Graduate Field.
-The remaining members may be chosen from Cornell’s graduate faculty as a whole.
+Graduate students must select at least two members of their three- (exceptionally four-) member committee from the S&TS Graduate Field.
+The Chair must, however, be a faculty member in the Department of S&TS.
+The remaining member(s) may be chosen from Cornell’s graduate faculty as a whole.
 This system allows students to include faculty members from outside the field of S&TS on their committees, if they so desire, and thus introduces a degree of flexibility in the design of each student’s specific training and research program.

 Before the end of their third semester, the student must form their Special Committee, and inform the Graduate School of their Special Committee members through Student Center.

 In consultation with their faculty advisers, graduate students in S&TS take active responsibility for the development of their own academic programs within the overall disciplinary context of S&TS.
 Students are assigned a Temporary Chair, who is chosen by the DGS when they enter the S&TS graduate program.
+A student's Temporary Chair may or may not become their permanent Chair, or even a member of their Special Committee.

 Prior to the A Exam, Special Committee members may be changed at any time through Student Center.
 After the A Exam, the Post A Committee Change Petition must be filed with the Graduate School prior to any committee changes.